There are twelve types or species of “true” foxes in the genus Vulpes. In fact, foxes live all over the world except for Antarctica.

 Location: Lives in the Great Plains regions of the USA and Canada

-Adaptation: Excels at hunting because it is very fast and can reach speeds of up to 25 mph.
+Adaptation: The Swift Fox excels at hunting because it is very fast and can reach speeds of up to 25 mph (source).

-Diet: Omnivores, they also will eat roadkill, making themselves often victims to automobiles.
+Diet: Swift Foxes are omnivores.
+They also will eat roadkill, making themselves often victims to automobiles.
 Swift foxes often eat prairie dogs and ground squirrels.

-Fun Facts: Smallest canine in North America and about the size of a domestic cat.
+Fun Facts: The Swift Fox is the smallest canine in North America and about the size of a domestic cat.
 At one point they were considered endangered and were widely hunted.
 They disappeared from parts of their range in Canada.
 Conservation and reintroducing programs have stabilized the population.

 Tibetan Sand Fox